yanghuaxuan/stun/README.md

 - You must also edit the script's `$IF` variable to the external interface you're using (i.e. `eth0`).
 I'm currently using `eno1`, and therefore, the script is set to use `eno1`

 ```
-stun create|destroy
+stun --init -i | --destroy -d

-create - Must be run before using exec.
+--init | -i	Must be run before using exec.
 Create a new network namespace for split tunneling, along with other stuff to make this all work.
-destroy - Destroys the network namespace for split tunneling.
+--destroy | -d	Destroys the network namespace for split tunneling.

-stun exec [COMMAND]
+stun COMMAND

-exec - Run command in the split tunnel network namespace
+Run command in the split tunnel network namespace.
 ```

 ### Example